'Black Panther' director mistaken for bank robber in Atlanta

 Two other officers had gone inside the bank and led Coogler out in handcuffs.

+Body camera video released by police shows officers approaching Coogler from behind as he stands at the counter wearing a light gray hooded sweatshirt, a black cap, sunglass and a white mask.
+As an officer pulls his gun and another tells him to put his hands behind his back, Coogler says, “Whoa, whoa, what’s going on?”

+Coogler tells them he’s just trying to pull money out of his own account as he’s led from the bank.

-Police determined the whole thing was a mistake by the bank employee and Coogler “was never in the wrong.”
-The handcuffs were immediately removed and the other two people were released from the back of the patrol vehicle, the report says.
+Police determined the whole thing was a mistake by the teller and Coogler “was never in the wrong,” the report says The handcuffs were immediately removed and the other two people were released from the back of the patrol vehicle.

-All three were given an explanation and an apology for the bank employee’s mistake and Coogler requested the names and badge numbers of the officers on the scene, the report says.
+Police can be seen on body camera video explaining to Coogler that they were responding to a call of a bank robbery and had to take appropriate precautions.
+Still sitting in the back of the police SUV, Coogler can be seen on video looking down and shaking his head as the officer explains.

+Coogler explained to the officers that a medical assistant who works for him prefers to be paid in cash.
+When he withdraws a large sum to pay her, he said, he passes the teller a note because he does not want the cash run through the money counter right there because it attracts attention and makes him feel unsafe.

 “We deeply regret that this incident occurred.
 It should never have happened and we have apologized to Mr. Coogler,” a statement from Bank of America says.